coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. productionlist:: coq
   ltac2_term : ltac1 : ( `ident` ... `ident` |- `ltac_expr` )

-The identifiers must be bound in the surrounding Ltac2 environment to values of type `Ltac2.Ltac1.t` (see below).
-This syntax will make them available to the quoted Ltac1 code as if they had been bound from Ltac1 itself.
+The return type of this expression is a function of the same arity as the number of identifiers, with arguments of type `Ltac2.Ltac1.t` (see below).
+This syntax will bind the variables in the quoted Ltac1 code as if they had been bound from Ltac1 itself.
+Similarly, the arguments applied to the quotation will be passed at runtime to the Ltac1 code.

 Low-level API
 +++++++++++++